| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 Jaffe R, Brown S. Acid-Alkaline ba lance and its effect

 on bone health.
 Intl J Integrative Med, 2001; 4 (6): 7-18.
+Also, our consumption of pasteurized milk, being our

 major food source of calcium, may exaggerate magnesium